 We are born as a machine created by genes, and we have been educated into fans of culture, but we still have the power to resist the Creator.
 Just like the story in the cut-throat, perhaps self-awareness is indeed better than innate destiny, and apart from me, nothing can determine my destiny.
 "We, alone on earth, can rebel against the tyranny of the selfish replicators."

 13. Titan: The Life of John D. Rockefeller, Sr.

 John Davidson Rockefeller is the first billionaire in history and the founder of America's most famous corporate dynasty.
 In this book, the author tells us the story of the rich man and shows the whole picture of the industrial giant.

 Various characters make readers realize some good qualities.
-The most important thing is how a big trust was formed in that environment, how Rockefeller entered the upper echelon of American society from the son of a peasant.
+The most important thing is how a big trust was formed in that environment, and how Rockefeller entered the upper echelon of American society as the son of a peasant.

 14. The Wealth and Poverty of Nations: Why Some Are So Rich and Some So Poor

 This book provides a superb and in-depth analysis of the evolution of the country’s prosperity and decline from the perspectives of economy, culture, system, natural resources, and historical traditions.